 VDE was featured in the NATO IST-141 workgroup's final raport.
 This video explores a dataset of NATO Panel activities.

 M4C was presented at the 22nd International Conference on Human-Computer Interaction conferece.
+You'll find a bit more information on that topic here.

 Yeah, about that: not yet.